Galaxy S10 Plus ongoing review: What's good and bad today

 I've been using the Galaxy S10 Plus to cover the MWC show here in Barcelona, and it's been a real crash course on this phone as my daily.
 It has my SIM card in it, which means it's my No. 1 for literally everything a person does on a phone.
 I've used to to take scads of photos and videos, navigate all around Barcelona and tether to my laptop to deliver roaming network data.

 Let's say I've learned a thing or two about this phone, and I'm discovering new tidbits of its personality every day.
 First of all, battery life is outstanding.
-I go back and forth on the Infinity-O "notch", which is more noticeable on the Galaxy S10 Plus than it is on the S10 and S10E, which each have on front-facing camera instead of two.
-Today, I cemented my opinion of the GIF maker, and got to play around with Bixby Routines and gesture navigation.
+I go back and forth on the Infinity-O "notch," which is more noticeable on the Galaxy S10 Plus than it is on the S10 and S10E, which each have one front-facing camera instead of two.
+Today, I cemented my opinion of the GIF-maker, and got to play around with Bixby Routines and gesture navigation.

 First, some background.
 Samsung's Galaxy S10 Plus is the largest and most advanced of the three mainstream Galaxy S10 phones that will go on sale March 8.
 If that sounds like a lot of qualifications to place on what's shaping up to be a real killer device in 2019, you're onto something.
 Compared to the more feature-packed Galaxy S10 5G and the foldable Galaxy Fold that Samsung also announced this week, the Galaxy S10 Plus might pale in comparison.
 Don't be so hasty.
 5G and foldable mark the future, but the Galaxy S10 Plus is a phone for the present.